Sleep on a plane: Tips and Hints

 Sleep on a plane: Keep your head from bobbing

 For me, this is the worst part of trying to sleep on a plane.
 What do you rest your head upon?
+You know that feeling when you fall asleep and then jerk awake?
+Ugh!
+Me, too!

 If you are seated next to kiddo who lays in your lap anyway, lean back your seat but not theirs.
 Then lean your head upon the edge of their seat.
-Even movie stars have sleepy kiddos on planes.

 Happy and restful travels,